marvin-garcia/IoTEdgeLogging/EdgeSolution/README.md

 ## .NET Core Logging Module

-The [C# Sample Logs](modules/CsharpSampleLogs/) module leverages the [IoTEdgeLogger](../IoTEdgeLogger/) .solution, a .NET Standard library that was inspired by the official [Logger class in IoT Edge](https://github.com/Azure/iotedge/blob/master/edge-util/src/Microsoft.Azure.Devices.Edge.Util/Logger.cs).
+The [C# Sample Logs](modules/CsharpSampleLogs/) module leverages the [IoTEdgeLogger](../IoTEdgeLogger/) .solution, a .NET Standard library that is based and inspired by the official [Logger class in IoT Edge](https://github.com/Azure/iotedge/blob/master/edge-util/src/Microsoft.Azure.Devices.Edge.Util/Logger.cs).
 If you want to use the library, you can install the [NuGet](https://www.nuget.org/packages/IoTEdgeLogger/) package or develop your own version by forking this repository.

 The sample code below demonstrates how to use the **IoTEdgeLogger** library: